Best places to visit in South of France? Learn more about the best holiday destinations in southern France. Must-visit places!

 If you are looking for a bit of greenery, you should go to either Compans Caffarelli and its Japanese garden or the “Jardins des Plantes” in Carmes.

 Toulouse is one of the most underrated cities in France and yet such a beautiful city!
 There are many things to do in Toulouse, it’s very lively!
 And of course, as any place in the south of France, it’s almost always sunny!
+This really is one of the top places to go in South France.

 7. Gorges du Verdon